-Stress can kill brain cells and even reduce the size of the brain.
+An unhealthy stress response can kill brain cells and even reduce the size of the brain.
 Cortisol has a shrinking effect on the prefrontal cortex, the area of the brain responsible for memory and learning.

 These changes can lead to decreased spatial and verbal memory abilities.
 These negative changes in the amygdala and hippocampus can result in decreased decision-making and processing abilities and difficulty learning.

 Effects Of Stress On Body Fat